danieluhl/hello-world/StudyNotes.md

 ### Setup git in a local directory
 - git init
+- git checkout [branch name] - puts you on the newly created branch

 ### A Typical (not atypical) workflow
 - git add .
 - git commit
 - git push (origin master)

+### Git Pages Notes
+- use gh-pages branch to tell git to treat it like a page
+- git checkout --orphan gh-pages

 ## Dash